amdenton/SlidingWindows/README.md

 # SlidingWindow

-## Spatial analysese for geographic images predominantly using a log(n) aggregation algorithm
+## Spatial analyses for geographic images predominantly using a log(n) aggregation algorithm

 ### Methods
 #### Sectral